Six ways marketing can support the sales process

 Six ways marketing can help sales in securing a contract

-Growth and success are team sports, so why not offer to lend a hand when it comes to a difficult customer?
+Growth and success are team sports, so the marketing team should be lending sales a hand when it comes to a difficult-to-convert customers.
 A marketer can help the sales process by:

-If you work in marketing, likelihood is that you are a product expert, understanding the product range in a different way than other employees within the business.
+If you work in marketing, the likelihood is that you're a product expert, understanding the product range and its USPs and benefits in a different way than other employees within the business.
 If so, offer to jump in on a call and use your knowledge to sell.

 It’s often difficult to align schedules with decision-makers, so organise a shared calendar and set aside a time each week to facilitate these opportunities.
 Sometimes this second perspective is all that’s needed to get that contract signed.

-As a marketer that is knowledgeable about your product range or services, guiding or joining a demo can significantly accelerate the decision process, offering the opportunity to answer technical questions and giving insider tips to encourage that signed contract.
+As a marketer that's knowledgeable about the product range or services, guiding, joining or creating a demo in the form of a webinar can significantly accelerate the decision process, offering the opportunity to answer technical questions and giving insider tips to encourage that signed contract.

-Sales tools, such as presentations, datasheets, white papers, statistics and/or proposal content are vital to the success of any sales effort.
+Marketing collateral, such as presentations, datasheets, case studies, white papers, statistics and/or proposal content are vital to the success of any sales effort.
 These should therefore be strategically updated by all teams and readily available to be used during a pitch.

-As with your marketing plan, your sales tools should improve and develop with the businesses’ needs over time.
-Qualitative feedback from sales reps and their clients should generate input about what is resonating and what is falling flat.
+As with your marketing plan, your marketing collateral should improve and develop with the businesses’ needs over time.
+Qualitative feedback from account managers and their clients should generate input about what's resonating and what's falling flat.
 If reps don’t believe in their tools, their clients won’t believe in the product, leading reps to make their own tools or simply use what’s most familiar.

-It’s also worthwhile ensuring that these sales tools are being used correctly, and at the right time in the buying cycle.
-Additional training could help to map which tools will help with client sticking points and when.
+It’s also worthwhile ensuring that these 'tools' are being used correctly, and at the right time in the buying cycle.
+Additional training could help to map which content will help with client sticking points and when.

-It’s a dog-eat-dog world out there with many businesses not making good on their promises to clients.
-It may therefore be that a new prospect just needs to check your references before making a commitment to your brand, product or service.
+It’s a dog-eat-dog world out there, with many businesses not always making good on their product and service promises.
+It may therefore be that a new prospect just needs to check your past references before making a commitment to your brand, product or service.

-Occasionally, a perspective customer will have a question that a sales rep cannot answer, or requires a second opinion on.
+Occasionally, a perspective customer will have a question that a sales rep or account manager cannot answer, or requires a second opinion on.
 In this instance, a responsive marketer can often answer or source the correct response to the question.

 In order to process these questions alongside your normal workload, it’s best to set up a bespoke process that best works for your business.
-A dedicated email inbox or phone line that’s managed by the marketing team should help sales reps to source the answers to their questions in a timely manner.
+A dedicated email inbox or phoneline that’s managed by the marketing team should help sales reps to source the answers to their questions in a timely manner.
 If working in a smaller company with sales and marketing based in the same place, it may be that both teams set aside some time to confer on these matters.
+Here at Yachting Pages, we have a dedicated inbox, and hold a 'Friday Forum' where the whole business discusses projects, progress and concerns across departments.

 Highlight a company’s recent achievement, new hire, promotion or initiative in order to demonstrate the level of customer care and support that a prospective client can expect to achieve when they become a paying client.